openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 Before you re-run a course, verify that:

 * You have permission to create courses in Studio.
+See :ref:`Use Studio on Edge`.

+.. is it appropriate that we don't have an analogous description for getting course creator privs on edx.org?

 * You are a member of the course staff for the course that you want to re-run.